(This sample from day 5 falls just past the 10000 word mark. Linda is Daniel’s sister.)

 The line went dead.

 “Family is like that.
-I don’t think my mother ever asked me how I was doing before she launched into how my sisters were doing.”
+I don’t think my mother ever asked me how I was doing before she detailed how my sisters were doing.”

 “Not going to bike out there?”
 Sanjay asked.